domster48/model_car_simulation/readme.md

 ## Main Object
 The goal of this project is to create all features for a racing simulation with real scaled speed of RC-Cars with all needed elements.
 1. A board with sensors for a car which controls speed and turning angle so that it behaves realistic in acceleration, deceleration, understeering in turns.
-In my opinion it would be great if this board is in between a "standard" receiver and "standard" ESC and servo.
+In my opinion it would be great if this board is between a "standard" receiver and the "standard" ESC and servo.
 2. A kind of control center which observes the race (laps, times, pit)
 3. Additional sensors which supports that control center